 - Unlocks additional capital for new infrastructure financing through facilitating capital recycling by banks and enabling banks to continue engaging in the project finance business.

-BIM’s primary business activities involve:
+Bayfront’s primary business activities involve:

 - acquisition, warehousing and management of a portfolio of project and infrastructure loans;